reasonableperson/etrial-manager/README.md

     systemctl enable systemd-nspawn@etrial
     systemctl start systemd-nspawn@etrial

-You should have a file in the current directory called `scott.crt` which can be imported into your browser to access the web interface which is now running on the IP address assigned to your container.
+You should have a file in the current directory called `scott.pfx` which can be imported into your browser to access the web interface which is now running on the IP address assigned to your container.